lazerous42/Ascension-of-the-Technomancer/README.md

 - Config ~ Reduced Chromaticraft structure difficulty from 3 -> 2 to reduce tedium

 -- Version ~ 5.1.1
-- BugFix: Modular Power Suits mode change was bound to mouse wheel, conflicting with Chromaticraft
+- BugFix ~ Modular Power Suits mode change was bound to mouse wheel, conflicting with Chromaticraft
 - Config ~ Added more flowers to the Forestry apiculture.cfg
 - Config ~ Guide book update with AoA dimension access mechanics and descriptions
 - Config ~ Added some extra "standard" ores, one for each AR controlled planet